awfixers-stuff/awbot/.github/CONTRIBUTING.md

     `git push origin feature/your-descriptive-feature-name`

-    * Navigate to the [Tux repository](https://github.com/allthingslinux/tux) on GitHub.
+    * Navigate to the [awbot repository](https://github.com/allthingslinux/awbot) on GitHub.
     * GitHub often shows a prompt to create a Pull Request from your recently pushed branch.
-You can also navigate to your fork (`https://github.com/yourusername/tux`) and click the "Contribute" button, then "Open a pull request".
+You can also navigate to your fork (`https://github.com/yourusername/awbot`) and click the "Contribute" button, then "Open a pull request".
-    * Ensure the base repository is `allthingslinux/tux` and the base branch is `main` (or the appropriate target branch).
+    * Ensure the base repository is `allthingslinux/awbot` and the base branch is `main` (or the appropriate target branch).
     * Ensure the head repository is your fork and the compare branch is your feature branch.
     * Provide a clear title and description for your PR, linking any relevant issues (e.g., `Closes #123`).
 Explain *why* the changes are being made.
     * Click "Create pull request".